 Why You Need Woodworking Ear Protection

-If you use any saw, router, air powered tool or a just about any other power tools you need woodworking ear protection.
+You need woodworking ear protection if you use any saw, router, air-powered tool or just about any other power tool.
 Not much else to say – woodworking requires ear protection.

-There are plenty of tools and decibel charts available to but the standard is sound at or above 85 decibels can cause hearing loss.
-This includes prolonged exposure to say 86 decibels – or “impulse” sounds such as a 12 gauge shotgun at 150 dB that can cause immediate damage.
+Plenty of tools and decibel charts are available, but the standard is sound at or above 85 decibels can cause hearing loss.
+This includes prolonged exposure to, say, 86 decibels – or “impulse” sounds, such as a 12 gauge shotgun at 150 dB that can cause immediate damage.

 So how do I test my workshop to know my actual sound levels?
-The government agency NIOSH released the Sound Level Meter App to test sound levels anywhere.
+The government agency NIOSH released the Sound Level Meter App to test good levels anywhere.
 Now this doesn’t replace the regulated work environment tools and processes.
-As you can guess, it does bring high quality sound testing to your smartphone.
-If you don’t have an iPhone and need a testing tool you can get one on Amazon.
+As you can guess, it does bring high-quality proper testing to your smartphone.
+If you don’t have an iPhone and need a testing tool, you can get one on Amazon.

-Following the directions and reports available within this application you can determine what the sound levels of your workshop are.
-Don’t forget, cabinet installation tools should be included in your evaluation.
-Hint: table saws, jigsaws, planers, grinders, belt sanders, routers, and many more tools are typically above 100 decibels.
+Following the directions and reports available within this application, you can determine your workshop’s sound levels.
+Don’t forget cabinet installation tools should be included in your evaluation.
+Hint: table saws, jigsaws, planers, grinders, belt sanders, routers, and many more devices are typically above 100 decibels.

 What is noise induced hearing loss?

-So now you know that prolonged exposure to 85 decibels or higher is a problem, what causes hearing loss?
+So now you know prolonged exposure to 85 decibels or higher is a problem; what causes hearing loss?

 Loss of ear hair causes hearing loss.
-No not the kind old men have – but little hairs deep inside your inner ear that enable sound to be transferred into something our brains understand.
-Certain types of “impulse” noises exceeding 140-150 decibels can cause instant damage.
+Deep inside your inner ear, there is hair that enables sound to be transferred into something our brains understand.
+Specific “impulse” noises exceeding 140-150 decibels can cause instant damage to this hair.

 What should I look for in hearing protection?

-Get ready for a little bit of math to determine what you need in hearing protection – but since you know woodworking this will be a breeze.
+Get ready for some math to determine what you need in hearing protection – but this will be a breeze since you know woodworking.
 The goal, of course, is to get under 85dB to avoid hearing loss.
-You first need to know what your exposure in decibels is.
-We showed you an application for your iPhone, but if you need a device (sorry Android users) you can get one on Amazon.
-Once you know your sound levels you can keep going.
+You first need to understand what your exposure in decibels is.
+We showed you an application for your iPhone, but you can get one on Amazon if you need a device (sorry, Android users).
+Once you know your sound levels, you can keep going.

-Now that you have your decibel exposure in hand you can start picking out hearing protection.
+You can pick out hearing protection now that you have your decibel exposure.
 Sometimes, as crazy as it sounds, you might need two protectors to reduce the noise to an acceptable level.
-And it’s possible you might not get to a safe working limit and length of exposure or other fixes may be required.
+And it’s possible you might not get to a safe working limit, and length of exposure or other fixes may be required.

-Stick with it – the math will get a little involved but it’s important to understand.
+Please stick with it – the math will get a little involved, but it’s essential to understand.

 So how do you get to 85dB?
 You can double up the hearing protectors and use ear muffs and ear plugs.
-Add in a 29 NRR set of ear plugs (29-7)/2 = 11dB and you could reduce that 96dB sound to 85dB.
+Add a 29 NRR set of ear plugs (29-7)/2 = 11dB, and you could reduce that 96dB sound to 85 dB.

 Best music playing hearing protectors

-Woodworking is monotonous.
-Having music to (safely) power you through the day is a great option.
+Woodworking can be monotonous.
+And music to (safely) power you through the day is a great option.

-For your lower decibel activities having another set of hearing protectors is a great option.
-Remember you will lose NRR rating, and based on volume of music possibly cancel out the NRR all together.
+Another set of hearing protectors is an excellent option for your lower-decibel activities.
+Remember, you will lose the NRR rating, and based on the volume of music possibly cancels out the NRR altogether.

 Things to look for in this category: